heksbeks/qjsonpath/README.md

 # QJsonPath

 A simple XPath implementation for JSON data in Qt.
-Functions supports all JSNON classes: QJsonDocument, QJsonObject, QJsonArray and QJsonValue
+Functions supports all JSON classes: QJsonDocument, QJsonObject, QJsonArray and QJsonValue

 ## Functions
 ```c++